Who qualifies for our Veteran and Military cruise discounts on cruises to Alaska?

 Skagway

 Most travelers arrive here by cruise ship and follow part of the original Gold Rush route by tourist train!
-It is a totally walkable and historic town that has been largely restored to its roots, complete with false-fronted buildings and wooden sidewalks.
+It’s a totally walkable, historic town largely restored to its roots with false-fronted buildings and wooden sidewalks.

-The best way to see Skagway is through a historical sightseeing tour.
-We also recommend a visit to the Davidson Glacier, Klondike Gold Rush National Historic Park, or the Lower Reid Falls.
+The best way to see Skagway is a historical sightseeing tour.
+We also recommend a visit to Davidson Glacier, Klondike Gold Rush National Historic Park, or the Lower Reid Falls.

 Victoria